-Remark 11.9.
+Remark 11.13.
 The above argument is motivated by B. Misra and E.C.G.
-Sudarshan [55].
+Sudarshan [60].
 However, the title of their paper: "The Zeno's paradox in quantum theory" is not proper.
-That is because (B) the spectrum decomposition $\mathbb{P}$ should not be regarded as an observable (or moreover, measurement).
-The effect in Example 11.8 should be called "brake effect" and not "watched pot effect".
-11.4 Schrödinger's cat and Laplace's demon Let us explain Schrödinger's cat paradox in the Schrödinger picture.
+That is because

+(B) the spectrum decomposition \mathbb{P} should not be regarded as an observable (or moreover, measurement).

+The effect in Example 11.12 should be called "brake effect" and not "watched pot effect".

+Schrödinger's cat, Wigner's friend and Laplace's 11.5 demon